 The Problems of Canonizing TAS

-This section sums up some obstacles when reconciling events from TAS, regardless of its animated nature, with the rest of Star Trek.
+This section sums up some obstacles if we try to reconcile events from TAS, regardless of its animated nature, with the rest of Star Trek.
 While it has close connections to TOS, TAS has remained largely isolated from the four recent live-action series and the ten movies.
 Only few tie-ins exist, most of them from TAS: "Yesteryear" that purportedly had a canon status prior to the rest of the series:

-A Vulcan sehlat, first mentioned in TOS: "Journey to Babel", could be seen in TAS: "Yesteryear".
-The CGI sehlat in ENT: "The Forge" is reminiscent of the animated version.
+- A Vulcan sehlat, first mentioned in TOS: "Journey to Babel", could be seen in TAS: "Yesteryear".
+The CG sehlat in ENT: "The Forge" is reminiscent of the animated version.

-The Klothos, the ship Kor commanded in TAS: "The Time Trap", is referred to in DS9: "Once More Unto the Breach", albeit the first was a D7 while Kor expressly says the latter was a D5.
+- The Klothos, the ship Kor commanded in TAS: "The Time Trap", is referred to in DS9: "Once More Unto the Breach", albeit the first was a D7 whereas Kor expressly says the latter was a D5.

 In contrast, many other facts established in TAS were never referred to again or were even contradicted in later series.

 When the refitted Enterprise is being prepared for launch in "Star Trek: The Motion Picture" (TMP) in 2271, Admiral Kirk says he has been the Chief of Starfleet Operations for two and a half years.
 Scotty states, "We have spent eighteen months refitting the ship."
 Since TOS ended in 2268, this would not leave the required one and a half years for the completion of the five-year mission and hence for the events of TAS.
 Teenage genius Icheb, on the other hand, says in VOY: "Q2" that the end of Kirk's five-year mission was in 2270, thereby supporting the notion of a prolonged mission after the end of TOS.
 See also Biography Inconsistencies.